samuliwritescode/SonarWidget/README.md

 Planned features
 ---------------
 * Support for Humminbird DAT format
-* Support for Lowrance SL2 format

 Version history
 ---------------

+## 0.0.2 (2012-08-06)
+* Support for Lowrance SL2 format
+* API changes to select channel if log has multiple of them

 ## 0.0.1 (2012-06-29)
 * First release